JouharaAlwardi/SQA_CA2/README.md

  ## Task4: Team version-control

  The use of Github an GitFlow  helps me with isolating new work from finished work.
-It also keeps track of all the changes I made to the projects.
+It also keeps track of all the changes I made to the project.
 The branches I created for the rubric project are:

   1. scrum-sprint-backlog-task-estimation: I used this branch to push my  Sprint backlog of tasks into a README.md file.